Online marketers, rejoice! You can now fire a Facebook tracking pixel event when your readers interact with your Riddle.

 Can I use other tracking pixels?

-There is a good solution to fire off a Google Analytics event on your page, when something in the Riddle happens (like a completed quiz).
+We have examples and documentation for you on how to fire off a Google Analytics event on your page, when something in the Riddle happens (like a completed quiz).
 Check out our Google Analytics example here.
-Using the Riddle event system, you can fire custom Google Analytics events using our sample code.
+Using the Riddle event system and the Google Analytics example should enable you to fire any kind of tracking.
+If you need help setting this up, just reach out to us.